Diners, Drive-Ins and Dives: Takeout

 In Season 35, the show was reformatted as "Triple D Takeout" due to the COVID-19 pandemic; the episodes featured a modified format, in which Fieri interviewed restaurant chefs via videoconferencing to discuss their responses to the pandemic's impact.
 The chefs then guided Fieri in preparing their recipes using ingredients shipped to him.
 Takeout episodes of the show were filmed at Fieri's home in California with the help of his children, Hunter and Ryder.
 The show transitioned back to all in-person visits in Season 40.

 Guest appearances

-The show has had various stars appear in the kitchen alongside Guy Fieri, including fellow chefs Robert Irvine, Andrew Zimmern, Michael Symon, Emeril Lagasse, and Geoffrey Zakarian, as well as celebrities such as Matthew McConaughey, Gene Hackman who made his final appearance in the fifth season premiere, Rosie O'Donnell, Joe Theismann, Chris Rock, Kid Rock, Adam Sandler, Kevin James, Clint Bowyer, Martin Sheen, Gene Simmons, Steve Harwell, E-40 and Mick Fleetwood.
+The show has had various stars appear in the kitchen alongside Guy Fieri, including fellow chefs Robert Irvine, Andrew Zimmern, Michael Symon, Emeril Lagasse, and Geoffrey Zakarian, as well as celebrities such as Matthew McConaughey, Gene Hackman who made his final appearance in the fifth season premiere, Rosie O'Donnell, Joe Theismann, Chris Rock, Kid Rock, Adam Sandler, Kevin James, Clint Bowyer, Martin Sheen, Gene Simmons, Steve Harwell, E-40, Sammy Hagar, and Mick Fleetwood.
 Guests usually take Guy to their favorite restaurants in their hometowns, and also join Guy on new adventures.